Mealman1551/Gnome-Corer/README.md

 ## For wich Debian version is this?

 Currently this works on Debian 12.08.
-I will update with every update.
+I will update with every Debian update.

 ###### © 2024 Mealman1551